NineteenSevenFour/fluentbogus/NineteenSevenFour.Testing.FluentBogus/README.md

 # FluentBogus

-FluentBogus is a fluent testing api based on AutoBogus/Bogus and is compose of :
+FluentBogus is a fluent testing api based on AutoBogus/Bogus and is compose of the FluentBogus API and the FluentBogusRelation extensions.

-- The FluentBogus API.
-- The FluentBogus/Mapper API
-- The FluentBogus/Relation extensions.
+The FluentBogus API provides a straightforward ways to configure (arrange) a test by (re)using default AutoFaker<> or custom derived AutoFaker<> and configure the underlying (Bogus) Faker.

+This is a simple but powerfull wrapper that simplifies setting up test as shown in the UnitTest project.

 ## Contributors
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->